 A dedicated internal investment office has only one client.
 The investment office, typically composed of a chief investment officer (CIO), a team of research analysts, and a reporting team, accepts full responsibility for the investment portfolio.
 Additional operational support such as custody services may need to be outsourced.
 This model is most typical among the largest endowments and foundations due to intense competition and generally higher costs associated with elite investing talent.

 Three Keys for RFP Success

-While a well-designed RFP can bring order and efficiency to the investment manager hiring process, a poorly-designed one can have the opposite effect.
-Given the amount of time and energy that organizations commit to running an RFP, effective planning is critical to its success.
+While a well-designed RFP can bring order and efficiency to the investment manager hiring process, a poorly designed one can have the opposite effect.
+Given the amount of time and energy that organizations commit to running an RFP process, effective planning is critical to its success.
 In advance of launching a search, your organization should agree upon the following process-related decisions: